LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 a :code:`roi` was used, but still allow access to the raw result using :attr:`~libertem.common.buffers.BufferWrapper.raw_data` attribute.

+Implementations of :meth:`~libertem.udf.base.UDF.get_results` should not have side-effects you rely on, as in some situations, it will be called lazily, i.e. only when accessing the :code:`buffers` attribute of the results object.

 The detailed rules for buffer declarations, :code:`get_result_buffers` and :code:`get_results` are:

 1) All buffers are declared in :code:`get_result_buffers`